iDocuments Expenses User Guide

 Expense functions

 You can implement these functions as detailed in the table below.
-Access to these forms is controlled by the user’s role, which is controlled by iDocuments configuration in System Admin > Page Rights.
+Access to these forms is controlled by the user’s role, which is controlled by iDocuments configuration in System Admin > Page Rights as well as company settings to determine the expense types.

 End User Forms/Functions